mkflan/dotfiles/README.md

 # dotfiles

-This repository contains the configuration files for my development environment.
+This repository contains the configuration files for my development environment

 ## Components of my Development Environment